Unknotting number is not additive under connected sum: The road forward

 \begin{question} Does there exist a non-trivial knot $K$ for which $u(K\#K^\prime)=u(K)+u(K^\prime)$ for every knot $K^\prime$ ? \end{question}

-While we now know that $u(7_1\#\overline{7_1})<u(7_1)+u(\overline{7_1})$, and we can build infinitely many examples of this phenomenon from this, all of our examples currently rely on a sequence of $5$ crossing changes that unknot $7_1\#\overline{7_1}$~.
+While we now know that $u(7_1\#\overline{7_1})<u(7_1)+u(\overline{7_1})$, and we can build infinitely many examples of this phenomenon from this, all of our examples currently rely on a single sequence of $5$ crossing changes that unknot $7_1\#\overline{7_1}$~.
 We would certainly like to understand why this sequence occurred!
 What, if anything, is special about the knot $7_1$ that might make this happen?
+Understanding this unknotting sequence might help us understand how to find other methods to unknot knots more `efficiently'.

 The intermediate knot $K_1=K14a18636$, which played a central role in establishing the non-additivity of unknotting number, has, from our work in \cite{bh21}, a weak BJ-unknotting number of 4, yet the unknotting sequence above shows that it has unknotting number at most 3.
 So the knot $K_1$ is, in fact, a counterexample to the weak Bernhard-Jablan conjecture \cite{bh21}.
 That is, no crossing change in its (unique) minimal crossing diagram lowers the weak BJ-unknotting number.
-This may point the way to building more examples, by aiming to find a BJ-unknotting counterexample in an unknotting sequence.
+This may point the way to building more examples of unexpectedly low unknotting number, by trying to find a BJ-unknotting counterexample in an unknotting sequence.
 We note that there are (at least) six other knots that the authors have identified with weak BJ-unknotting 4 and unknotting number $\leq 3$: they are the knots $K13n1669$, $K14a2644$, $K14a11300$, $K14a11565$, $K14a12383$, and $K14a13809$.
-Each is crossing-adjacent to a 15-crossing diagram for a knot $K$ with $u(K)\leq 2$ (the corresponding unnotting number (at most) 2 knots are, respectively, $K15n9318$, $K15n9318$, $K15n35674$, $K15n82797$, $K15n4866$, and $K15n129095$), and so each of these knots has unknotting number at most $3$.
+Each is crossing-adjacent to a 15-crossing diagram for a knot $K$ with $u(K)\leq 2$ (the corresponding unknotting number (at most) 2 knots are, respectively, $K15n9318$, $K15n9318$, $K15n35674$, $K15n82797$, $K15n4866$, and $K15n129095$), and so each of these knots has unknotting number at most $3$.
 These could, like $K14a18636$, be useful targets for building other unexpectedly short unknotting sequences for connected sums.